gchq/gaffer-doc/docs/reference/operations-guide/accumulo.md

 ## GetElementsBetweenSets

+!!! warning "Deprecated"
+    Operation has been deprecated in favour of [`GetElementsBetweenSetPairs`](#getelementsbetweensetpairs)

 Gets edges that exist between 2 sets and entities in the first set.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/accumulostore/operation/impl/GetElementsBetweenSets.html)

 ??? example "Example getting elements within set of vertices 1 and 2 and 4"